PROJECT:

 Winter 2019

-To modernize its nursing program, Carlow University added a cutting-edge Nursing Simulation Laboratory to the existing Curran Hall.
-Sitting at 6,000GSF, the new simulation space gives students the opportunity to work on their skills and prepare for the field.
+In an effort to modernize its nursing program, Carlow University has introduced the Celtic Simulation Center for Innovative Learning to Curran Hall.
+The new 6,000GSF simulation space provides students with an advanced opportunity to work on skills and prepare for their future careers.

-An advanced learning management system allows for easy access to recordings of student work, allowing for accurate feedback and improvement methods.
-Each room is equipped with a smart Manikin and utilizes software to mimic patient actions and reactions, simulating a realistic healthcare environment for hands-on learning.
+An advanced Learning Management System provides students with robust feedback, allowing for active improvement and accurate tracking of student work.
+Each simulation station is equipped with a smart Mannikin to mimic patient actions and reactions, simulating a realistic healthcare environment for hands-on learning.

-Within the simulation rooms, students can develop a wide range of skills, including checking vital signs, conducting initial visit checkups, and perfecting their bedside manners.
-Each lab is accompanied by debriefing and control rooms, each featuring a control station for seamless operations.
-The control room is equipped with an audio system that allows instructors to provide directions during simulations or communicate as the Manikin itself.
+The simulation space is accompanied by debriefing and control rooms, each featuring a control station equipped with an audio system, allowing instructors to provide directions or communicate as the Mannikin itself.

-Students also have access to a skills refinement lab, which contains nine fully equipped nursing stations, with a Manikin at each bed.
+The skills refinement teaching lab contains nine fully equipped nursing stations with a Mannikin at each bed.
 At the front of the room, instructors can demonstrate various procedures by projecting live videos of their work onto displays positioned above each student bed.